-Concerns over the trade in wood and paper from illegal or controversial sources has led to the introduction of the 2013 European Timber Regulation (EUTR).
+Concerns over the trade in wood and paper from illegal or controversial sources led to the introduction in 2013 of the European Timber Regulation (EUTR).
 It places the onus on the European importer, and to a lesser extent other traders in the supply chain, to make the necessary checks to be able to ‘analyse and evaluate the risk of illegally harvested timber products derived from such timber being placed on the market’.

 North American good forestation practice supports aims of EUTR

 - While US exporters and manufacturers are not directly subject to the new requirements, they may need to supply additional, supporting material to enable their EU customers to comply with the EUTR.

 - North American forestry practices are amongst the most stringent and regulated in the world, which is likely to facilitate compliance for EU importers.
 It is extremely unlikely that products manufactured by APA member mills would ever contain any illegally sourced material.

 - For example, the U.S. Lacey Act Amendment of May 2008 has made it an offence within the U.S. to possess any plant (excluding agricultural crops but including wood and derivative products) “taken, possessed, transported, or sold” in violation of any relevant foreign or state law.